-Fire has the ability to burn away imperfections and evil.
+Fire in some works has the ability to burn away imperfections and evil.
 It burns up evil or evil-associated creatures, such as demons and the undead, entirely, and it works more effectively against those beings than most weapons or attacks would.
 It can also sometimes burn away only the evil parts, leaving any pure or good parts unharmed.
 In such cases, it is useful for de-possessing hapless creatures who have been possessed by evil beings.

 This ability draws on fire's association with life and its ability to burn impurities out of metal as well as the ability of hot objects to kill bacteria and decompose poisons; combining these ideas to create a force against evil.
 This will often be a form of magic fire, but sometimes all fire will have this property.

 In some settings, the characters will believe that fire has this property, and act accordingly, even though fire does not actually have any extra powers against evil.